LathaSaradha/Grocery_on_Wheels/ReadMe.md

 3. Clone the files from Github repository.

-File$Folder$Path ="Path of the folder where the cloning has been done in your system"
+File$Folder$Path ="Path of the folder where the cloning has been done in your system" Make sure that the folder path have no spaces in the folder names.

 Execute the following command

  MySQL  JS > source File$Folder$Path\TableCreation.sql

 4. All the tables and database will be created.
+You can verify in Intellij

-5. Open Intellij and create a new project with the downloaded files.
+5. Open Intellij and open the respective project.

-8. Execute the "Application.java" file.
+6. Execute the "Application.java" file.